LukeIsLak/Mock-FAT-File-System/README.md

-# p3 : FAT System Interpreter
+# FAT System Interpreter
 ### Overview
-This program is a FAT System Interpreter for CSC 360 Programming Assignment 3
+This program is a Mock FAT System Interpreter

 ### Features
 The program is capable of the following feature: